AdobeDocs/commerce-merchant-services.en/help/live-search/onboarding-overview.md

 * The beta release of PWA for [!DNL Live Search] does not support [event handling](https://devdocs.magento.com/shared-services/storefront-events-sdk.html).
 * The following product attributes are not supported by GraphQL when used in relation to the beta release of [PWA](https://developer.adobe.com/commerce/pwa-studio/): `description`, `name`, `short_description`
+* The current beta implementation is slow.
+Full PWA support will be available later in the year.

 ### Not supported at this time